adamnew123456/lnsd/README.markdown

 (Note that it accepts any format which Python's configparser module can - for example, comments).

-## lnsd SOCKSv5 Proxy

-lnsd will also run a SOCKSv5 proxy on your machine, which you can use to connect to LAN hosts directly instead of using `lns-query` first.
-This allows you to configure SSH, your web browser, or any other tool which supports a SOCKSv5 proxy to talk to a machine that LNS knows about.

-All you have to do is:

-1. Activate the proxy in SSH, your browser, etc. It runs on `localhost`, port 1080.
-2. Make sure that your tool uses the SOCKS proxy to do DNS resolution.
-3. Whenever you want to visit a LAN host, just type in `host-name.lan`.
-For example, to SSH to a LAN machine, you can use `ssh -o ProxyCommand='nc -x localhost:1080 %h %p' user@mercury.lan` to SSH into a LAN machine named `mercury`.

 # Using lns-query

 `lns-query` is the query program which connects to the LNS protocol.
 It accepts